amethyst/specs/book/src/02_hello_world.md

 }
 ```

 These will be our two component types.
-Optionally, `specs` includes a convenient
+Optionally, the `specs-derive` crate
-custom `#[derive]` you can use to define component types more succinctly:
+provides a convenient custom `#[derive]` you can use to define component types
+more succinctly:

 ```rust,ignore
 #[derive(Component, Debug)]